Internal Components

 - to prevent build-up of dust

 - There exist many guides/studies for optimal airflow.
-E.g. https://voltcave.com/pc-airflow-guide/
+E.g. Voltcave Guide

 Main purpose: Converts AC power (alternating current) from wall socket to DC power (direct current).
 Direct current (0 or 5V) is used to power digital circuits.

-- Note: PSU have their own fans: Energy conversion releases a lot of heat!
+- PSUs have their own fans because energy conversion releases a lot of heat!

 - Most power supply connectors are : 20 + 4 pins